redhataccess/engage-game/README.md

 This will persist leaderboard data across retarts.

-To enable sending notifications to top score bumps, you mus have a engage-server-running and the client configured to point to it.
+To enable sending notifications to top score bumps, you must have a engage-server-running and the client configured to point to it.
 Example:

     ENGAGE_SERVER_URL: 'http://localhost:8000'